Compositionality of Rewriting Rules with Conditions: Compositional associative Double-Pushout rewriting with conditions

 \begin{theorem}[DPO-type Associativity Theorem] Let $R_j\equiv(r_j,\ac{c}_{I_j})$ ($j=1,2,3$) be three linear rules with application conditions.
 Then there exists a \emph{bijection} between the pairs of admissible matches $M_A$ and $M_B$ defined as

 with $R_{i,j}\eqdef(\comp{r_i}{\mu_{ij}}{r_j},\ac{c}_{I_{ij}})$ (and $\ac{c}_{I_{ij}}$ defined as in~\eqref{eq:acIcomp}) such that

 and vice versa.
-In this particular sense, the operation $\comp{.}{.}{.}$ is \textbf{\emph{associative}}. \end{theorem} \begin{proof} Considering first the case of compositions of ``plain'' rules $r_1,r_2,r_3\in \Lin{\bfC}$, i.e.\ of rules without application conditions, one may quote from~\cite{bp2019-ext} (Theorem~2.9) an isomorphism of pairs of admissible matches of the form
+In this particular sense, the operation $\comp{.}{.}{.}$ is \textbf{\emph{associative}}. \end{theorem} \begin{proof} Considering first the case of compositions of ``plain'' rules $r_1,r_2,r_3\in \Lin{\bfC}$, i.e.\ of rules without application conditions, we quote from~\cite{bp2019-ext} (Theorem~2.9) an isomorphism of pairs of admissible matches of the form

 The isomorphism entails that for each corresponding pair, equation~\eqref{eq:thmAAC1} is verified.
 Consider then two such isomorphic pairs

 of admissible matches of ``plain'' rules.
 The isomorphism entails in particular that the following commutative diagram is uniquely constructible (where we also draw the positions of the various application conditions at play for later convenience):